davidallendj/ez_paint/README.md

-# Simple Pixel Editor
+# EZ Paint

-"Pixel Edit" is a simple editor created in C++ using Simple and Fast Media Library and Dear ImGui.
+"EZ Paint" is a simple paint editor created in C++ using Simple and Fast Media Library and Dear ImGui.
 The project was originally a collision detection test for tile maps used for implementing different optimization techiques.
-Now, the project aims to be a simple, user friendly editor for editing pixel art for games.
-Since then, the project has also be migrated from Windows to Linux.
+Now, is simply used for experimenting with feature implementations and libraries.

 ## Features